Food ingredient short course helps companies make better food products

 Dr. Ganjyal worked with the PSIFT officers and the regional food companies to develop the technical content of this program to align with the needs of the food manufacturing industry.
 For this first course Pam Vaillancourt with Tate &Lyle Co. and Ms. Megan Leifson with Luck’s Decorating Company served as an informal advisory board and assisted in the organization of the course.
 For the program to continue to serve industry needs, Dr. Ganjyal formed a formal advisory board with four members representing the food industry in the Pacific Northwest.
 The members include Pam Vaillancourt with Tate & Lyle Co., Megan Leifson with Luck’s Food Decorating Company., Dr. Richard Meyer with Oberto Brands, Inc., and Kristen Yaney from Starbucks, Inc. This advisory board will provide input as the course grows to meet the needs of the food industry in the region.

-As a result of the vast amount of positive feedback from the attendees, this course will be sponsored by PSIFT and is to be offered again in February of next year.
+As a result of the vast amount of positive feedback from the attendees, this course will be sponsored by PSIFT and is to be offered again on February 25-26, 2015 in Seattle, WA.
+Registration will be open on November 1, 2014 and you will be able to register here.

 “This course was very practical and applicable.
 It taught the specifics of ingredients used in foods.
 I now have a better understanding of the issues that food processors encounter when dealing with foods and their ingredients.” — Course Attendee